-Successive waves of explorers from Europe had an impact on Timucua life after Ponce de León named and claimed Florida for Spain in 1513.
+Successive waves of European explorers impacted Timucua life after Ponce de León named and claimed Florida for Spain in 1513.
 Over the next several hundred years, control of the area swung from Spain to France to Great Britain and, finally, to the fledgling United States in 1821.
 Armed conflict regularly brought soldiers through the area.
 Participation in fights either with or against colonists killed some Timucua.
 Though the first contact between the colonists and the Timucua people was peaceful, they were involved in some colonial battles that had roots far across the ocean.
-The park interprets the struggle of empires in Florida at Fort Caroline, which is included separately in this travel itinerary.
+The park interprets the struggle of empires in Florida at Fort Caroline.

 Missionaries also came to Florida.
-Established sometime during the 1570’s, the San Juan del Puerto mission on Fort George Island was one of the largest.
+Established sometime during the 1570s, the San Juan del Puerto mission on Fort George Island was one of the largest.
 In the late 1500s, Franciscan monks attempted to convert the Timucuan to Catholicism, eroding Timucuan culture as tribal customs and practices changed to adopt European influences.
-Much of what we know today about the Timucua language is based on missionaries’ work to translate religious texts from Spanish into Timucua.
+Much of what we know today about the Timucua language is based on missionaries’ work translating religious texts from Spanish into Timucua.
 Father Francisco Pareja was an especially gifted linguist who created parallel Spanish and Timucua catechisms, a dictionary, and a description of Timucua grammar between 1612 and 1627.
-Within a century, missionary zeal died out as other concerns, like fighting with the British, took over.
+Within a century, missionary zeal died out as other concerns took over, like fighting with the British.

-The British began attacking Florida in the 1760s with the goal of gaining some territory as a colony.
-They frequently targeted the Spanish missions, some of which moved closer to St. Augustine for protection.
+The British began attacking Florida in the 1760s to gain some territory as a colony.
+They frequently targeted the Spanish missions, which moved closer to St. Augustine for protection.
 The mission at San Juan del Puerto was attacked and destroyed in 1736.
-Its inhabitants reformed the mission outside St. Augustine but it closed within a few years.
+Its inhabitants reformed the mission outside St. Augustine, but it closed within a few years.
 As their culture changed through contact with Europeans, including war and diseases, the number of Timucua decreased.
 By the late 1600s, only about 550 Timucua lived in Florida, and none are known to remain today.

 Kingsley Plantation, a cotton plantation, was the home of Zephaniah Kingsley.
 The home site and remains of many slave cabins and other outbuildings tell the story of 18th and 19th century Florida.
 Zephaniah Kingsley and his wife Anna Madgigne Jai, a former slave from Senegal, moved to the island in 1814.
 Though they were not the first to live here, the plantation gets its name from the Kingsleys.
 The Kingsleys were successful planters whose holdings gradually expanded to include tens of thousands of acres, several other plantations in Florida, and hundreds of slaves.
 Visitors can take self-guided walking tours of the plantation, including the slave quarters and barn.
 Rangers also lead guided tours.

-Timucuan Ecological and Historic Preserve protects cultural and natural resources that reflect the stories of the people who settled this part of Florida.
-From the Timucua to the Jim Crow South, the Preserve records the culturally diverse history of the coastal wetlands of Florida’s Atlantic coast from before the Spanish and other Europeans arrived until well into the 20th century.
+Timucuan Ecological and Historic Preserve protect cultural and natural resources that reflect the stories of the people who settled this part of Florida.
+From the Timucua to the Jim Crow South, the Preserve records the culturally diverse history of the coastal wetlands of Florida’s Atlantic coast from before the Spanish, and other Europeans arrived until well into the 20th century.